jump-dev/JuMP.jl/docs/src/index.md

 !!! tip
     Need help?
 Join the [community forum](https://discourse.julialang.org/c/domain/opt/13)
-    to search for questions to commonly asked questions.
+    to search for answers to commonly asked questions.

     Before asking a question, make sure to read the post [make it easier to help you](https://discourse.julialang.org/t/psa-make-it-easier-to-help-you/14757), which contains a number of tips on how to ask a good question.